-Only events previously endorsed by the FIDE Qualification Commission and the FIDE Arbiters' Commission may be used to deliver arbiter norms.

-- 2.3.3 Seminars according to 3.7 and 4.7. - 2.4 Two (2) different systems of events shall be included as norms in the applications for both FA and IA title. - 2.5 An application containing only Swiss System events may be accepted where at least one (1) of them is an international FIDE rated chess event with at least 100 players, at least 30% FIDE rated players, and at least 7 rounds. - 2.5.1 This exception may also be valid for chess festivals grouping several tournaments, provided they respect the quota defined in 2.5. - 2.6 Events according to 2.3.1 and 2.3.2 might be of different levels: - 2.6.1 World or Continental
+- 2.3.2 Hybrid chess FIDE rated events: - Only events previously endorsed by the FIDE Qualification Commission and the FIDE Arbiters' Commission may be used to deliver arbiter norms. - 2.3.3 Seminars according to 3.7 and 4.7. - 2.4 Two (2) different systems of events shall be included as norms in the applications for both FA and IA titles. - 2.5 An application containing only Swiss System events may be accepted where at least one (1) of them is an international FIDE-rated chess event with at least 100 players, at least 30% FIDE-rated players, and at least 7 rounds. - 2.5.1 This exception may also be valid for chess festivals grouping several tournaments, provided they respect the quota defined in 2.5. - 2.6 Events according to 2.3.1 and 2.3.2 might be of different levels: - 2.6.1 World or Continental